schireson/pytest-mock-resources/README.md

 ## Python 2
 Releases in the 1.x series were supportive of python 2.
 However starting from 2.0.0, support for python 2 was dropped.
-We may accept bugfix PRs for in the 1.x series, however new development and features will not be backported.
+We may accept bugfix PRs for the 1.x series, however new development and features will not be backported.